Session 2- Do’s and Don’ts for Human, AI, and Robot Collaboration

 He coordinated several large-scale European projects studying how robots can support children while learning a second language (H2020 L2TOR) and how long-term human-robot interaction can be use in pediatric applications (ALIZ-E), and worked on robots for Autism Spectrum Disorder therapy and value-aware Human-Robot Interaction.

-• Sasha Vezhnevets
+• Alexander Sasha Vezhnevets

 SPEAKER